KSP-KOS/KOS/doc/source/tutorials/gui.rst

                 DECLARE PARAMETER tabwidget. // The tab
                 DECLARE PARAMETER tabnum. // Which tab to choose (0 is first)
-                // Find the tabs hlayout - is is the first of the two we added LOCAL hboxes TO tabwidget:WIDGETS.
+                // Find the tabs hlayout - is is the first of the two we added LOCAL hboxes IS tabwidget:WIDGETS.
-                LOCAL tabs TO hboxes[0].
+                LOCAL tabs IS hboxes[0].
                 // Find the tab, and set it to be pressed SET tabs:WIDGETS[tabnum]:PRESSED TO true.
         }